 Historically, the relationship between physicians and athletic trainers was limited to the athletic sidelines.
 Today, athletic trainers work in various clinical settings assisting physicians.
 In this role, they assist by taking patient histories, evaluating injuries, scheduling tests, preparing injections, fitting DME products, developing rehabilitation programs, educating patients, assisting in surgery and conducting research.
 The role is expanding and evolving, but most healthcare positions require additional training and prior experience beyond an athletic training degree.

 In 2007, Dr. Steven Chudik, board-certified orthopaedic surgeon and sports medicine physician created the 501(c)(3) nonprofit foundation, Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation (OTRF), to keep people active and healthy and serve as a reliable, unbiased source for information, education and research.
 One of OTRF’s most popular educational offerings is the Athletic Training Residency Program that provides certified athletic trainers hands-on clinical experience in a stimulating and fast-paced orthopaedic setting.
 Graduates of this program are prepared to join an orthopaedic practice and make an immediate impact on clinical efficiency, patient satisfaction and productivity.
-Headed by Rory McHardy, MS, ATC, OTC, the 13-month program begins August 1 with applications accepted from December to March.
+The 13-month program begins August 1 with applications accepted from December to March.

 The OTRF Athletic Training Residency Program is currently in the self-study phase of CAATE accreditation.